Chuanming-Liu/DAzimSurfTomo/doc/Manual_DAzimSurfTomo_V2.0.md

 25.133539 121.499190 1.3910
 ```

-Lines begin with '#' represent the sources, followed by source latitude, source longitude, period index (integer), wave type and velocity type.
+Lines beginning with '#' represent the sources, followed by source latitude, source longitude, period index (integer), wave type and velocity type.

 Each source is then followed by the receiver data: the first two columns are the latitude and longitude of the receivers, the third column is phase or group velocity (surface wave dispersion measurements).
 Period index (integer): index of the period vector that is listed in the parameter file para.in.